AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-derived-fields.md

 ## Data transformations

-The following table lists specific data transformations, showing which method (or methods) can perform each one, how difficult it would be to replicate in SQL, and which method to use.
-A few transformations are still being confirmed with the engineering team and are marked as open questions — don't treat those as confirmed to affect data feed output until that's resolved.
+The following table lists specific data transformations, showing which method (or methods) can perform each one, how difficult it would be to replicate in SQL, and which method to use. <!--A few transformations are still being confirmed with the engineering team and are marked as open questions — don't treat those as confirmed to affect data feed output until that's resolved.-->

 | Transformation | Component setting | Derived field | Difficulty in SQL | Best fit | Considerations |
 | --- | --- | --- | --- | --- | --- |